 - When you are upset, you feel so right that you cannot imagine someone not seeing your viewpoint.
 However, your anger blocks you from seeing the perspective of others.

 - This is particularly true when you are dealing with your children.

 Everyone with significant chronic pain is angry.
 It is only a matter of how connected you allow yourself to be with your anger.
 If you are finding yourself upset this very moment while reading this, then this statement particularly applies to you.

-- Anger and pain are linked neurological pathways.
+- Anger and pain are linked neurological circuits.

 For many years, I never put pain and abuse in the same sentence.
-I just did not see the link.
-Now, I see it every day.
+I didn’t see the link.
+Now, it’s more than clear.

 - Almost every time I mention how difficult it must be to live with someone in chronic pain, the patient’s spouse begins to involuntarily nod.

 - Many start crying.

 - I ask my patients to think about what it must be like for their children when they’re angry.
 They invariably get a wide-eyed look and take a deep breath.